70 Kids Cooking Activities: Ways You Can Get Your Child Involved in the Kitchen

 20. Clean the microwave

-21. Spray the counters with a cleaner
+21. Spray counters with cleaner

 22. Sweep the floor